Om: Sikhism

 "Onkar" is the primordial sound/word.
 It is the soundless word (anahat naad or anahad naad).
 It is both the source as well as manifestation of the source.
 "Onkar" pervades the entire creation.
 The soundless sound is present everywhere and inside everything including us.
 In Sikhism, the Guru Granth Sahib is manifested form of this "Onkar".
 Hence, the Guru Granth Sahib is called "Shabad Guru".
 Shabad (word) is Guru and Guru itself is the Primordial Sound "Onkar" (God).

+New religious movements

 Thelema

 For both symbolic and numerological reasons, Aleister Crowley adapted aum into a Thelemic magical formula, AUMGN, adding a silent 'g' (as in the word 'gnosis') and a nasal 'n' to the m to form the compound letter 'MGN'; the 'g' makes explicit the silence previously only implied by the terminal 'm' while the 'n' indicates nasal vocalisation connoting the breath of life and together they connote knowledge and generation.
 Together these letters, MGN, have a numerological value of 93, a number with polysemic significance in Thelema.
 Om appears in this extended form throughout Crowley's magical and philosophical writings, notably appearing in the Gnostic Mass.
 Crowley discusses its symbolism briefly in section F of Liber Samekh and in detail in chapter 7 of Magick (Book 4).

+Aum Shinrikyo

+Aleph, better known by their former name Aum Shinrikyo, is a Japanese new religious movement and doomsday cult.
+Evolving out of a yoga school founded by Shoko Asahara and incorporating Christian, Buddhist and Hindu ideas, the cult was able to recruit a considerable number of educated elites.
+It carried out multiple criminal acts, including the Tokyo subway sarin attack, and has been designated as a terrorist organization by several countries.

+Modern scientific research

+Beginning in the late 20th century, physiologists and neuroscientists have studied the effects of Om chanting using techniques such as electroencephalography and functional MRI.
+An early study found measurable changes in autonomic nervous system markers, such as heart rate and skin resistance, during Om meditation compared to rest.

+A 2011 pilot fMRI study compared audible Om chanting to a control vocalisation and reported that Om chanting produced distinct patterns of neural deactivation in regions associated with emotional processing, noting that the vibratory sensation of the chant may stimulate the auricular branch of the vagus nerve.
+A later study examined the neuro-cognitive processing of the Om sound and its perceptual effects using functional neuroimaging.